Home / Gossamer-Winged (Lycaenidae) / Mission Blue (Aricia icarioides missionensis)

 Quick Facts

-Distribution Only in and around California, USA
+Distribution Exclusive to California, USA

 Habitat Coastal grasslands

-Lifespan of adults Around one week
+Lifespan of Adults Approximately one week

-Host plants Only the plants from the lupine family
+Host Plants Exclusively from the lupine family

 Did You Know?

-The Mission Blue Butterfly
+Mission Blue Butterfly Pictures

 Mission Blue Butterfly Host Plant